chingachleung/Chinese_Hate_Speech-Baseline-/README.md

 `python3 feature_extraction.py --tsv_file toy.tsv --w2v_file Tencent_AILab_ChineseEmbedding.txt --clustered_word_file combined_cluster.txt`

 # Feature Selection
 The similarity and the profanity features score the highest in Mutual Information.
-The logistic regression trained on all the features yield a precision score of 0.569, recall score of 0.135 and F1 score of 0.219.
+The logistic regression trained on all the features yields a precision score of 0.569, recall score of 0.456 and F1 score of 0.506.

 feature_testing.py reads a csv file created from feature_extraction.py to get the mutual information and logistic regression scores.\
 Example usage: